JstnMcBrd/discord-cleverbot/README.md

 ### Interacting with the bot

+10. In the **OAuth2**>**URL Generator** tab in the Discord Developer Portal, generate an invite URL with the `applications.commands` scope
-10. Use the URL in `/accounts/[bot username]/config.json` to add your bot to a server
+11. Use the invite URL to add the bot to a server
-11. Use the `/whitelist` command in a channel to allow the bot to speak there
+12. Use the `/whitelist` command in a channel to allow the bot to speak there
-12. Send messages in the whitelisted channel and watch the bot respond!
+13. Send messages in the whitelisted channel and watch the bot respond!